Just Cause

 “I’ve watched friends and neighbors being forced out of their homes, it’s heartbreaking.
 In 2022, we passed Just Cause in Brooklyn Center, and we saw how much it protected our tenants.
 Everyone in Minnesota deserves that same protection.
 Housing impacts all of us, so no matter which political party you are aligned with, I’m asking all lawmakers to listen to our tenants and the voices of the people directly affected.” –Ms. Sharon Harris

-• consistency: streamlines existing policy to cover all Minnesotans
+• Consistency: streamlines existing policy to cover all Minnesotans; builds on existing Right to Organize law

-• clarity: strengthens communication between landlords and tenants
+• Clarity: brings parity and strengthens communication between landlords and tenants

-• saves money: saves costs for landlords, renters, and Minnesota taxpayers
+• Saves money: avoids displacement costs for landlords, renters, and Minnesota taxpayers

 Video: HOME Line Tenant Narrative project

-Just Cause is already working for many Minnesotans
+Right to Renew– also known as Just Cause– is already working for many Minnesotans

 Residents across the state living in manufactured housing, as well as all renters in Brooklyn Center, already benefit from Just Cause protections.
 So do renters in properties that receive federal low income housing tax credits.
 In Brooklyn Center, research shows that the policy successfully kept residents housed by decreasing evictions.